itteerde/fvttconfig/org/notes/update_next.md

 # TODO

-1. Establish agreement on having sufficient backups.
+1. Establish agreement on having sufficient backups, local zips of current are sufficient.
 1. Remember that every step of copying, let alone overwriting, files should only happen with no instance of FVTT running.
 1. Esablish clarity about necessity of, and agree on method to achieve, certainty of overwriting the right direction every time.